These Are the Celebrity Weddings We Can't Wait to See in 2021 - E! Online

 But mostly, like everything else COVID-related, having to delay what was likely to be one of the best days of their lives was a huge bummer for Hollywood's betrothed set.

-Among those affected was Sarah Hyland, who will be celebrating her 30th birthday Nov.
-24 alongside fiancé Wells Adams, Fletcher's onetime suitor who was set to become Hyland's husband this past August.
+Among those affected was Sarah Hyland, who was set to wed Fletcher's onetime suitor Wells Adams this past August.

 "We were supposed to get married today.
 Instead... we took pictures and drank wine," the Modern Family alum wrote of their impromptu all-white vineyard photo shoot, while her future spouse reasoned that "I still got to grab a butt.
 So, ya know, still pretttty cool."